How does retinoid affect the skin?

 Some users may experience persistent redness or inflammation of the skin, especially if retinol is used excessively or too frequently.

-6. Temporary increase in skin blemishes
+6. Temporary increase in skin imperfections

 7. Inappropriate use in pregnant women